pirica/adult-pay-sites/README.md

 # Filesmonster Repo (English)

-Install Filesmonster Addon (+18) for Kodi usando este repositorio
+Install Filesmonster Addon (+18) for Kodi using this repository

 ## 1st - Install this repository in Kodi